mayerdav@email.unc.edu, (919) 962-7791

 Ally training: Safe Zone, HAVEN, Green Zone, Mental Health First Aid

-Stephanie Schmitt is the associate dean for academics in The Graduate School.
+Stephanie Schmitt is the vice dean for academics in The Graduate School.
 In this position, she is responsible for administrative oversight for graduate education assessment efforts such as the campus-wide Program Review Process.
 This includes approximately eight external reviews each year and an equal number of closure meetings and midpoint evaluations for prior reviews.
 The review process is conducted for all undergraduate and graduate programs at the university in concert with the Provost's Office and includes the preparation of a self-study, a site visit by external reviewers from peer institutions, and extensive follow-up from the recommendations such as program responses and midpoint progress evaluations.

 Schmitt also has collaborative oversight for several academic initiatives, including The Graduate School's academic policy interpretation, admissions and enrolled student services for graduate programs, academic and professional development for graduate students, international collaborations and initiatives, and major data collection and reporting initiatives within The Graduate School.
 Other academic initiatives falling within the scope of Schmitt's responsibilities include facilitating new and revised degree/program requests for graduate studies at Carolina, overseeing the graduate certificate policies process, chairing the Academic Policy Committee of The Graduate School's Administrative Board, maintaining the university's polices on graduate faculty designation, and updating academic policies like the Graduate Handbook relevant to graduate education.